nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, job interview preparation, and unique perspectives on the industry.
-This category features a range of topics, from practical advice to humorous insights, to help individuals navigate and succeed in their technical professions.
+The Career Development category provides resources to help technical professionals advance their careers, including best practices, tips for navigating the industry with humor, and guidance on preparing for job interviews.
+This category offers a range of articles and advice across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*